E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/sqare-ode-doc/readme.rst

-SQARE (Solvers for quantum atomic radial equations) is a library of utilities intented for dealing with functions discretized on radial meshes, wave-equations with spherical symmetry and their corresponding quantum states.
+SQARE (Solvers for quantum atomic radial equations) is a library of utilities intended for dealing with functions discretized on radial meshes, wave-equations with spherical symmetry and their corresponding quantum states.
 The utilities are segregated into three levels: radial grids and functions, ODE solvers, and states.